Onion uttapam step-by-step recipe with photos.

 - Pour a ladle full of dosa batter.
 Don’t spread the batter too thin

-- Pour a tsp of ghee onto the dosa
+- Pour a teaspoon of ghee onto the dosa

 - Cook on medium flame until the dosa turns brown and pores are formed on the dosa